cjm0000000/mmt/README.md

 	</filter-mapping>

 ### 2. implement your personalized message business:

-@see lemon.weixin.biz.customer.CustBasicMsgBiz
-This class supply an easy subscribe implement, you can extends it and overwrite then.
+You can implement your business by extends lemon.weixin.biz.customer.CustBasicMsgBiz, this class supply an easy subscribe implement.

 Good luck for you!